g-gualeni/QtNoid2/DEVELOPMENT.md

      - [x] addRecentFile
      - [x] clearRecentFiles
      - [x] restoreRecentFiles
+     - [ ] check implementation of class Config
+     - [ ] move s_nextUniqueId to ParameterList starting from 0
+     - [ ] add iterator and reverse iterator for Config
+     - [ ] cound should be bindable
+     - [ ] add tooltip
+     - [ ] test tooltip in schema
+     - [ ] test description in schema

 - [ ] class Config Test
 - [ ] class Config Documentation